sudheerj/reactjs-interview-questions/README.md

 10. ### What is the difference between state and props?

-    Both _props_ and _state_ are plain JavaScript objects.
-While both of them hold information that influences the output of render, they are different in their functionality with respect to component.
-Props get passed to the component similar to function parameters whereas state is managed within the component similar to variables declared within a function.
+    In React, both `state` and `props` are are plain JavaScript objects and used to manage the data of a component, but they are used in different ways and have different characteristics.
+    `state` is managed by the component itself and can be updated using the `setState()` function.
+Unlike props, state can be modified by the component and is used to manage the internal state of the component.
+Changes in the state trigger a re-render of the component and its children.
+    `props` (short for "properties") are passed to a component by its parent component and are `read-only`, meaning that they cannot be modified by the component itself. props can be used to configure the behavior of a component and to pass data between components.

     **[⬆ Back to Top](#table-of-contents)**

 11. ### Why should we not update the state directly?